harshdeepsinghin/Journal-TUI/README.md

 cd Pomodoro-Timer
 ```

-For particular langauge, refer to their READMEs
+For particular langauges, refer to their READMEs by clicking from following list:

 - [Python](Python/README.md)